malavbhavsar/Codes-for-96-281/README.md

 96-281_Assignment1
 ==================

+(Are you a TA or Prof?
+This is README.md readme.txt is in the same directory :) )

 First assignment of 96-281: Introduction to Software Engineering.
 The followinf information is taken from http://rails.sv.cmu.edu/pages/ruby You will need credentials to access it.

 Tab 1: Project Requirements